olefSch/easy_translate/docs/index.md

 ## 🚀 Features

 - Translation with a local transformer model selected based on our evaltuaion
-- LLM Translation using common provider with a costum prompt or based on our prompty lirary
+- LLM-Translation using common provider with a costum prompt or based on our prompt library

 ## 📦 Installation & Instructions